In through the front door

 Lesley Arnold: I highly recommend the DVD, The Art of Knitting 4 Kids .
 If a tutor isn’t available for knitting, then this video is great!
 Be sure to also check your library, for many libraries have knitting clubs.

 Leslie Daniels: Another site that I absolutely adore and share with my Oak Meadow families is called “Knitted Bliss“.
 It includes story books to inspire future knitters for three different age groups: ages 2-4, ages 4-6 and ages 6-9.
 The title of each book is a joy in itself!

-Andy Kilroy: My friend Clare, a long-time kindergarten teacher, loves to take yarn into her classroom and just let her kids play with the yarn – wrap it, wind it, tie bows with it, braid it, touch it – just to get the feel of fabric/yarn in their skin.
+Andy Kilroy: My friend Clare, a long-time kindergarten teacher, loves to take yarn into her classroom and just let her kids play with the yarn – wrap it, wind it, tie bows with it, braid it, touch it – just to get the feel of fabric/yarn on their skin.
 Then when it comes time to knit, they already have the awareness of yarn as a material.
-I taught my granddaughter to finger knit the other day (she had never done it), and she is very excited at all the possibilities that opened for her!
+I taught my granddaughter to finger knit (she had never done it), and she was very excited at all the possibilities that opened for her!
+She has also enjoyed exploring loom knitting from kits.
 Long live fiber arts – let’s not give up on them!